-- 40. The Class does not include (1) Defendant, its officers, and/or its directors; or (2) the Judge to whom this case is assigned and the Judge's staff. - 41.
-Plaintiff reserves the right to amend the above class definition and add additional classes and subclasses as appropriate based on investigation, discovery, and the specific theories of liability. - 42.
-Community of Interest: There is a well-defined community of interest among members of the Class, and the disposition of the claims of these members of the Class in a single action will provide substantial benefits to all parties and to the Court. - 43.
-Numerosity: While the exact number of members of the Class is unknown to Plaintiff at this time and can only be determined by appropriate discovery, upon information and belief, members of the Class number in the millions.
-Members of the Class may also be notified of the pendency of this action by mail and/or publication through the distribution records of Defendant and third-party retailers and vendors. - 44.
+- 41. The Class does not include (1) Defendant, its officers, and/or its directors; or (2) the Judge to whom this case is assigned and the Judge's staff. - 42.
+Plaintiffs reserve the right to amend the above class definition and add additional classes and subclasses as appropriate based on investigation, discovery, and the specific theories of liability. - 43.
+Community of Interest: There is a well-defined community of interest among members of the Class, and the disposition of the claims of these members of the Class in a single action will provide substantial benefits to all parties and to the Court. - 44.
+Numerosity: While the exact number of members of the Class is unknown to Plaintiffs at this time and can only be determined by appropriate discovery, upon information and belief, members of the Class number in the millions.
+Members of the Class may also be notified of the pendency of this action by mail and/or publication through the distribution records of Defendant and third-party retailers and vendors. - 45.
 Existence and predominance of common questions of law and fact: Common questions of law and fact exist as to all members of the Class and predominate over any questions affecting only individuals of the Class.
 These common legal and factual questions include, but are not limited to:

-- Whether Defendant collected Plaintiff's and the Class Members' PII; (a) - (b) Whether Defendant unlawfully disclosed and continues to disclose its users' PII, including their video viewing records, in violation of the VPPA; - (c) Whether Defendant's disclosures were committed knowingly; and - (d) Whether Defendant disclosed Plaintiff's and the Class Members' PII without consent. - 45.
-Typicality: Plaintiff's claims are typical of those of the Class because Plaintiff, like all members of the Class, requested and purchased an audio visual material, in the form of a video game, on Defendant's Website and had their PII collected and disclosed by Defendant to third parties. - 46.
-Adequacy: Plaintiff will fairly and adequately represent and protect the interests of the Class as required by Federal Rule of Civil Procedure Rule 23(a)(4).
-Plaintiff is an adequate representative of the Class because Plaintiff has no interests which are adverse to the interests of the members of the Class.
-Plaintiff is committed to the vigorous prosecution of this action and, to that end, Plaintiff has retained skilled and experienced counsel. - 47.
-Moreover, the proposed Class can be maintained because it satisfies both Rule 23(a) and 23(b)(3) because questions of law or fact common to the Class predominate over any questions affecting only individual members and a Class Action is superior to all other available methods of the fair and efficient adjudication of the claims asserted in this action under Federal Rule of Civil Procedure 23(b)(3) because: - The expense and burden of individual litigation makes it economically unfeasible (a) for members of the Class to seek to redress their claims other than through the procedure of a class action; - (b) If separate actions were brought by individual members of the Class, the resulting duplicity of lawsuits would cause members of the Class to seek to redress their claims other than through the procedure of a class action; and
+- (a) Whether Defendant collected Plaintiffs and the Class Members' PII; - (b) Whether Defendant unlawfully disclosed and continues to disclose its users' PII, including their video viewing records, in violation of the VPPA; - (c) Whether Defendant's disclosures were committed knowingly; and - (d) Whether Defendant disclosed Plaintiffs' and the Class Members' PII without consent. - 46.
+Typicality: Plaintiffs' claims are typical of those of the Class because Plaintiffs, like all members of the Class, requested and purchased an audio visual material, in the form of a video game, on Defendant's Website and had their PII collected and disclosed by Defendant to third parties. - 47.
+Adequacy: Plaintiffs will fairly and adequately represent and protect the interests of the Class as required by Federal Rule of Civil Procedure Rule 23(a)(4).
+Plaintiffs are adequate representatives of the Class because Plaintiffs has no interests which are adverse to the interests of the members of the Class.
+Plaintiffs are committed to the vigorous prosecution of this action and, to that end, Plaintiffs have retained skilled and experienced counsel. - 48.
+Moreover, the proposed Class can be maintained because it satisfies both Rule 23(a) and 23(b)(3) because questions of law or fact common to the Class predominate over any questions affecting only individual members and a Class Action is superior to all other available methods of the fair and efficient adjudication of the claims asserted in this action under Federal Rule of Civil Procedure 23(b)(3) because: - (a) The expense and burden of individual litigation makes it economically unfeasible for members of the Class to seek to redress their claims other than through the procedure of a class action; - (b) If separate actions were brought by individual members of the Class, the resulting duplicity of lawsuits would cause members of the Class to seek to redress their claims other than through the procedure of a class action; and